datastaxdevs/workshop-cassandra-application-development/java/Java_README.md

 This endpoint is a GET and its parameter is a path component in the URL.
 Try to find, in the API code, where the URL path is parsed to obtain the `network` name.

-💻 With the API running, _in the other shell_ try to call the "Q4" endpoint (POST):
+💻 With the API running, _in the curl shell_ ("curl-console", on the right-hand side) try to call the "Q4" endpoint (POST):

 ```bash
 curl -s -XPOST localhost:8080/measurements_by_sensor_date \
     -d '{"sensor":"s1001", "date":"2020-07-04"}' \
     -H 'Content-Type: application/json' | jq
 ```

 <details><summary>Show expected result</summary>

 ```